nkhi/start/client/README.md

 ### Work Mode

-Access `?mode=work` to use a privacy-focused mode that only shows work-related tasks and hides personal data.
-Useful for work laptops.
+Append `?w` / `?mode=work` to the URL to use a privacy-focused mode that only shows work-related tasks and hides personal data.
+Useful for work laptops with VPNs.

 ### Daylight Themes